Rennsou1/Audio-visualizer_extended-binary-waterfall/readme.md

 Use `dotnet build` from the repository's path, then execute `dotnet run --project Unai.ExtendedBinaryWaterfall.Cli` to run the program.

+## Usage

 ### Quick Start

 The following commands will assume your command line working directory is located at the resulting binaries from the build process.
+If you're on Windows, the executable will be suffixed with `.exe`.

 Execute this command to get information about the arguments that can be used: